GALEX: Mission

-The Galaxy Evolution Explorer (GALEX) which explored the origin and evolution of galaxies, and the origins of stars and heavy elements over the redshift range of Z between 0 and 2.
+The Galaxy Evolution Explorer (GALEX) explored the origin and evolution of galaxies, and the origins of stars and heavy elements over the redshift range of Z between 0 and 2.
 GALEX conducted an all-sky imaging survey, a deep imaging survey, and a survey of 200 galaxies nearest to the Milky Way galaxy.
 As well, GALEX performed three spectroscopic surveys over the 135–300 nanometre band.
-GALEX had a planned 29 month mission, and is a part of the Small Explorer (SMEX) program.
+GALEX had a planned 29-month mission, and is a part of the Small Explorer (SMEX) program.

-The first observation was dedicated to the crew of the Space Shuttle Columbia, and was images in the constellation of Hercules taken on 21 May 2003.
+The first observation, taken on 21 May 2003, was in the constellation Hercules, and was dedicated to the crew of the Space Shuttle Columbia.
 This region was selected because it had been directly overhead the shuttle at the time of its last contact with the NASA Mission Control Center, Houston, Texas.

 After its primary mission of 29 months, observation operations were extended.
 In 2009, one of its detectors, which observed in far-ultraviolet light, stopped functioning.
 Late in the mission, observations of more intense UV sources were allowed, including the Kepler field.

 Observation operations were extended to almost 9 years, with NASA placing it into standby mode on 7 February 2012.
 NASA cut off financial support for operations of GALEX in early February 2011 as it was ranked lower than other projects which were seeking a limited supply of funding.
 The mission's life-cycle cost to NASA was US$150.6 million.
 The California Institute of Technology (Caltech) negotiated to transfer control of GALEX and its associated ground control equipment to the California Institute of Technology in keeping with the Stevenson-Wydler Technology Innovation Act.
 Under this Act, excess research equipment owned by the U.S. government can be transferred to educational institutions and non-profit organizations.
 On 17 May 2012, GALEX operations were transferred to Caltech.

 On 28 June 2013, NASA decommissioned GALEX.
-It is expected that the spacecraft will remain in orbit for at least 65 years before it will re-enter the atmosphere.
+It is expected that the spacecraft will remain in orbit until at least 2068 before it will re-enter the atmosphere.